Pumpkin Carrot Soup

 - Reheating: Warm up individual servings gently in a pot over medium heat, stirring occasionally.

-- Comforting Sides: Maple bacon Brussels sprouts, honey and brown sugar roasted carrots or cheesy garlic bread.
+- Comforting Sides: Maple Bacon Brussels Sprouts, Honey and Brown Sugar Roasted Carrots or cheesy garlic bread.

-Top Tips
+Recipe Tips

 - Use an Immersion Blender: A hand blender makes it easy to get that silky texture right in the pot.